dwave-examples/template/CONTRIBUTING.md

 ## Steps for Contributing

+1. Follow GitHub's instructions to [create a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
-1. Clone this repository for a basic template from which to implement your example.
-Alternatively, clone one of our existing examples and modify that instead.
+   Alternatively, clone this repository (or one of our existing examples) for a basic template from which to implement your example.

 2. [Open an issue on the dwave-examples/template repository](https://github.com/dwave-examples/template/issues/new/choose)
    with a link to your example.